 Why go?
 Older visitors will be humming ‘There’ll be bluebirds over, the white cliffs of Dover’ as they take in the chalk cliffs backing this lovely bay, but younger ones will be goggling at (and probably trying to scale) the towering stacks that characterise Botany Bay, and hunting for fossils at low tide.
 This is when the beach is at its best, revealing rock pools, an extensive chalk reef that’s deemed to be one of the best in Britain, and a hugely enjoyable shoreline walk to Broadstairs, an hour away.
 Stock up on sarnies and fizzy drinks from the friendly folk at the kiosk.

 Nice neighbours: Viking Bay, Joss Bay, Minnis Bay

 Getting there: 80 miles/two+ hours from central London

 Where is it?
 On the northern coast of Essex

 Why go?
 Wrabness is a tiny, quirky, arty village – the population is around 400 – with a similarly equipped beach.
 It’s a peaceful spot, ruggedly beautiful but still charming, and it contains an unexpected cultural gem in the form of ‘A House for Essex’.
-Designed by one Grayson Perry, this eye-catching building is gloriously at odds with the surrounding scenery and has to be seen if you’re in the area.
+Designed by one Grayson Perry, this eye-catching building is gloriously at odds with the surrounding scenery and has to be seen if you’re in the area (it can be rented out too, for a cool £2200 for a three-night stay).
 The beach itself is a hotspot for fossils and offers great walks in either direction along the coast.

 Nice neighbours: Harwich, Manningtree